geyserfund/geyser-app/README.md

 <https://dev.geyser.fund/>

+> Make sure to also browse to <https://api.dev.geyser.fund/> and accept the certificate there.
+>
+> This will allow you to get around any `ERR_CERT_AUTHORITY_INVALID` errors that may be thrown in your browser.

 ### Running with GraphQL Faker

 After starting up Docker with a GraphQL Faker configuration, a number of URLs will be